bentoml/Yatai/docs/admin-guide.md

 **prerequisites**
 - Minikube version 1.20 or newer.
 Please follow the [official installation guide](https://minikube.sigs.k8s.io/docs/start/) to install Minikube.
-- Recommend system with 4 CPUs and 4GB of RAM or more
+- Recommend system with 6 CPUs and 8GB of RAM or more

 **Step 1.
-Start a new minikube cluster**
+Start a new Minikube cluster**

 ```bash
 minikube delete